Virgin Atlantic starts COVID-19 tests on crews as hopes rise for UK airport testing

-LONDON, Oct 5 (Reuters) - Virgin Atlantic said it had started COVID-19 testing cabin crew and pilots on some flights, as hopes grow that the British government is close to allowing more widespread airport testing that could help the country’s travel industry recover.
+LONDON (Reuters) - Virgin Atlantic has started testing cabin crew and pilots for COVID-19 on some flights, as industry hopes grow the British government is close to allowing more widespread airport testing that could help the country’s travel sector recover.

 Virgin and other UK-based Airlines including British Airways and easyJet are desperate for passenger numbers to rise but say demand is being held back by Britain’s 14-day quarantine rules for arrivals from most countries.